johnymephisto/Machine-Learning-and-Deep-Learning-Experiments/README.md

 3. Color Quantization using K-Means clustering - Reducing the color palette of image using K Means Clustering

 4. Story Generation using LSTM - Harry Potter.
 Tweet generation using character level RNN model that tweets like Elon Musk.

+5. Hacker Earth Deep Learning Challenge - Auto tag images of the Gala.
+Done using PyTorch and Resnet18.
+Simple Transfer Learning solution with Data loaders and augmentation.